 Martin Mocker, ESB Business School, Reutlingen University, Germany, and MIT Sloan CISR, USA Martin's interests are in digital transformation and enterprise architecture; especially the impact of digital technologies on products/services and business models and the implications for traditional companies' business and technology architectures.

 Mary Lacity, University of Arkansas Mary studies how technologies like blockchains, robotic process automation, and cognitive automation create value for enterprises, customers, employees, and citizens.

 Siew Kien Sia, Nanyang Technological University Siew Kien’s interests are in understanding the opportunities and challenges in digital transformation and technological innovation from both the perspectives of established incumbents and digital disruptors.

-Rick Watson, University of Georgia Rick is primarily interested in ecological sustainability through energy efficiency and capital productivity.
+Rick Watson, University of Georgia Rick’s editorial focus at MIS Quarterly Executive is on ecological sustainability through energy efficiency and capital productivity.

 Roman Beck, University of Copenhagen As blockchain economist, Roman’s research focuses on the role of changing nature of work due to blockchain with focus on governance and value creation in decentralized systems.
 He is interested in institutional logics of organizations, organizational mindfulness, dynamic capabilities, and awareness.

 Varun Grover, University of Arkansas Varun’s interests are in the strategic impacts of digital technologies and digitalization on organizations including concepts of digital transformation and creation and appropriation of business value.

 William J. Kettinger, Clemson University Bill's interests are in digital business strategy, IT ecosystems and platform-based business models, IT and the supply chain; and senior executives’ information use and informational leadership orientations.